 Puerto Rico Real Estate Law

-Following Hurricane Maria many people had to leave the island in search for shelter and work.
-Many left and have been trying for along time to rent their homes or sell their homes in Puerto Rico.
-For those of you who are looking to sell your home, our offices help many clients with their closing.
-Puerto Rico real estate law is very different than in the mainland.
-Puerto Rico does not have quit claim deeds and title agencies are few and far between.
-So the process is unlike anything you have ever experienced in the United States.
+Puerto Rico real estate law is very different from other places in the United States.
+Puerto Rico does not have quit claim deeds, title agencies and title insurance are seldomly used and the don’t work the same way as in the states.
+The process is unlike anything you have ever experienced in the United States.
 This is because Puerto Rico real estate law is based in the civil tradition of Spain.
 It is based to a large extent on Spanish law.
-So the requirements are different.
+The requirements to sell property are different in Puerto Rico.
 To sell your home in Puerto Rico you will need a real estate attorney to help you draft all the documents needed to close.
 Then it is extremely important that your attorney continues the process to register the transaction with the Registry of Property in Puerto Rico.
 The Registry of Property is very different than in other places in the United States.
 It is very similar to an administrative court.
 The Registry of Property decides which transactions can go in and which are rejected.
 Decisions made by the Registry of Property in Puerto Rico are appealed directly to the Court of Appeals of Puerto Rico.
 So you can imagine how different the process is.
-The right Puerto Rico real estate attorney will guide you through this process and will make sure the transaction is registered and the title is properly registered on your name.Buying a Home or an Apartment in Puerto Rico
+The right Puerto Rico real estate attorney will guide you through this process and will make sure the transaction is registered and the title is properly registered on your name.Selling a Home in Puerto Rico After Probate:

 For people that are looking to take advantage of a favorable buyers’ market, Puerto Rico offers many great opportunity and exceptional bargains.
 As media outlets have reported, Puerto Rico is a white hot buyers’ market.